SE::Google::Cache - Checking for Page Presence in Google Cache

 - Determining the presence of a page in Google's cache

-- Obtaining the date of the last Google snapshot
+- Getting the date of the last Google snapshot

-- Obtaining the date of the last Google snapshot in Unix format
+- Getting the date of the last Google snapshot in Unix format

-- Retrieving the content of a page that is in the cache
+- Getting the content of the page that is in the cache

 Queries